 We have a Learning Officer who works with Families and Communities to ensure that the Garden is enjoyed by people from all parts of our community including those who might find it difficult to visit for financial reasons or because of a disability.

-To support these different groups the Education & Learning Department is currently involved with several long-term community projects.
+To support these different groups the Learning Department is currently involved with several long-term community projects.

 Every Tuesday we load up our Botanic Bike with plants and tools and head out into Cambridge to help run a Community Gardening Club.
 This takes place at Hanover and Princess Court, two blocks of flats located less than 500m from the Botanic Garden.

-In the time the club has been running we have taken cuttings, created herb beds, helped with vegetable growing, planted hanging baskets, developed the flower beds and planted spring bulbs.
+In the time the Club has been running we have taken cuttings, created herb beds, helped with vegetable growing, planted hanging baskets, developed the flower beds and planted spring bulbs.
 We record the activities of our gardening club in a weekly blog.
-Click on the link to the left to find our blog and follow our progress.
 To find out more about this project visit our Project Dirt blog

 Together with the Community Officer for Newtown, we offer monthly guided tours for a community group for vulnerable adults.
 These walks have been running now for over 4 years and in this time the group have got to know the plants and the Garden very well.
 Each month is spent visiting different plants and places of interest, enjoying being outside and making new friendships.